nicofirst1/MotionBot/README.md

 * /logdel - delete the log file
 * /classify : classify the person face
 * /help : sends the help
+* Sending a photo will trigger the face recognition which will send you the predicted faces

 NB: you can change the commands name just by changing the *CommandHandlers* in the *main.py* file